SeanKilleen/hotchocolate/website/src/docs/hotchocolate/v11/performance/automatic-persisted-queries.md

 }
 ```

-* Last but not least, we will verify that we can now use our optimized request by executing our initial request containing only the query hash.
+4. Last but not least, we will verify that we can now use our optimized request by executing our initial request containing only the query hash.

-**Request**
+`Request`:

 ```bash
 curl -g 'http://localhost:5000/graphql/?extensions={"persistedQuery":{"version":1,"md5Hash":"71yeex4k3iYWQgg9TilDIg=="}}'
 ```

-**Response**
+`Response`:

 This time the server knows the query and will respond with the simple result of this query.